Who wouldn’t want pie for breakfast? That’s what I wanna know…

 *If using pumpkin puree instead of pumpkin butter, simply add more pumpkin pie spice, cinnamon, and sweetener to taste!
 Use this recipe as a guide.

-*Nutrition information is a rough estimate for 1 of 3 servings with pecans, but without coconut whipped cream or additional pumpkin butter.
+*Nutrition information is a rough estimate calculated with pecans, but without coconut whipped cream or additional pumpkin butter.

 Nutrition Per Serving (1 of 3)